Archive for the ‘Uncategorized’ Category

 Creating something beautiful with others

 The first weeks of rehearsal of a new piece are not much fun.
 I don’t know the music well, and I’m not a great sight-reader.
-Unless there’s a practice CD available, I usually spend a significant amount of time creating a soulless electronic version of the part I’m singing, precise tones with precise timings, which I share with my fellow tenors.
+I usually spend a significant amount of time creating a soulless electronic version of my part.
+Precise tones with precise timings, which I share with my fellow tenors.
 I attend at least one two-hour rehearsal each week.
 All this work adds up to a large commitment of time and energy to the two, sometimes three, annual concert performances.

 So, given the many other interests in my life, and the large number of attractive opportunities I reluctantly turn down, why do I choose to sing with the Concert Choir year after year?

 Part of the answer is my pleasure, as the performance dates approach, of my ability to sing increasing competently at points in the music.
-Sometimes I experience singing beautifully, even if it’s only a portion of a phrase that suits my vocal abilities, and feeling in harmony with the musical moment is emotionally satisfying.
+Sometimes I experience singing beautifully.
+Even if it’s only a portion of a phrase that suits my vocal abilities.
+Feeling in harmony with the musical moment is emotionally satisfying.

-But the major rush I, and probably all my fellow choristers, feel is the joy of creating, being a part of, and sharing a beautiful musical experience with others.
+But the major rush I, and probably all my fellow choristers, feel is the joy of creating.
+And being a part of, and sharing a beautiful musical experience with others.
 No one person alone, however talented, can bring our performance into being.
-To do so, our musical director, our soloists, our choristers, and our orchestra are all needed, and must collaborate effectively at many different levels.
+To do so, our musical director, our soloists, our choristers, and our orchestra are all needed and must collaborate effectively at many different levels.

 At both performances this weekend, there were times when audience members were weeping.

 The conferences I design and facilitate are not rehearsed, and what happens does not flow from a central musical score.
-But what the BCC performances and Conferences That Work share is the joy of connecting with others to create experiences that are meaningful, and sometimes profound.
+But what the BCC performances and Conferences That Work share is the joy of connecting with others to create meaningful experiences, and sometimes profound.

 I love being a part of both of these worlds.

-And I hope you are lucky enough to also have the opportunity to experience this connectedness in some way in your life.
+And I hope you are lucky enough to be able to experience this connectedness in some way in your life.

 Fifteen hundred years of broadcast learning

 When Oxford University was founded, nine hundred years ago, this is how you were taught.
-And the early universities grew out of the monastic schools, established in the 5th century, where abbots and abbesses inculcated the young men and women novices.
+The early universities grew out of the monastic schools, established in the 5th century, where abbots and abbesses inculcated the young men and women novices.

 Perhaps it’s not surprising that we have a hard time taking seriously other modes of learning.
 After all, we’ve been told for fifteen hundred years that sitting and listening to someone who supposedly knows more than you do is how you learn.